navcoin/navcoin-org/content/for-individuals/index.md

       buttonImgSrc="/images/icons/rightward-arrow.svg"
   >}}
   {{< step
-      titleText="Step 6: Get Involved In NavCoin Projects" imgSrc="/images/for-beginners/beg-get-involved.svg"
+      titleText="Step 6: Get involved in NavCoin projects" imgSrc="/images/for-beginners/beg-get-involved.svg"
       text="NavCoin isn’t just a cryptocurrency - it’s a community who believe in a new vision for money.
 And a community is only as strong as the individuals that contribute to it.
-With the new Community Fund, you can now get paid for getting involved in NavCoin projects.
+With the Community Fund, you can get paid for getting involved in NavCoin projects.
 Join our community channels and get involved." buttonText="Community Fund"
       buttonUrl="/community-fund"
       buttonImgSrc="/images/icons/rightward-arrow.svg"